jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 to credit that it was his mistress, believing her to be with the company.
 On ascertaining that his daughter had disappeared, Mr. Aloysius Do-
 ```

-### ADVENTURE X. THE ADVENTURE OF THE NOBLE BACHELOR 152

 ```
 ran, in conjunction with the bridegroom, instantly put themselves in communication with the police, and very energetic inquiries are be-